-- 1. Do not touch the glass part of the bulb. - 5.
-Install the headlight bulb cover, and then connect the coupler. - 6.
+- 5. Install the headlight bulb cover, and then connect the coupler. - 6.
 Install the headlight unit by installing the screws. - 7.
 Have a Yamaha dealer adjust the headlight beam if necessary.

 Replacing the tail/brake light bulb

 1. Remove the tail/brake light lens by removing the screws.